 - chest pain

-If you have any signs of hemorrhaging or of hemorrhagic shock, seek medical attention immediately.
-Have someone drive you to the hospital or call 911.
-Do not drive to the hospital on your own if you are bleeding profusely or if you have any symptoms of shock.
+DO NOT drive to the hospital on your own if you’re bleeding excessively or if you have any symptoms of shock.

 Some people may also develop gangrene due to decreased circulation to the limbs.
 This infection may result in amputation of the affected limbs.